 While it is a full-service eye-care practice, NuVue Optometry specializes in the medical aspect of optometry and works closely with a number of local doctors and specialists.
-In addition to Almond, who has now stepped away from treating patients and works more on the business side of the practice, there are two other optometrists on staff, his son Dr. Devin Almond and Dr. Maegan Folk.
+In addition to Almond, who has now stepped away from treating patients and works more on the business side of the practice, there is also his son Dr. Devin Almond.

 Located in Spall Plaza in Kelowna for the last seven years, the practice places a premium on technology to help meet the needs of its patients.
 So when it saw the potential of the Neurolens system, it jumped at the opportunity to bring it to the Okanagan.

 “We’re really excited by this (technology),” says Almond.
 “We feel we’ll find a lot of help for a lot of people.”